“Free Estimates” = “High-Pressure Sales”

 “We are different!
 No Obligation!
 Really!!!
 These things are just what our competitors say because they are jealous!”

 Why would a Free Estimate be any different?
 Why is all of a sudden everything you know about “nothing being free” no longer applicable?
 Is it because you are smarter than anyone else?
-You are somehow less likely to be pursuaded by a talented salesman?
+Are you somehow less likely to be persuaded by a talented salesman?
 Are you an expert negotiator?

 We love to get a bargain.
 We love to negotiate a better deal and then brag about it with an air of superiority.
 We want to get a unicorn deal where the builder made no money so that we can feel superior to all our friends when we can say, Ohh, I got a bigger deck and I paid less!
 The trouble is, that this ambition to dominate others, a need to win at someone else’s expense is fraught with financial peril.
 What happens when the deck has problems and you have to pay someone else to fix it?